 Mrs Trangmar is a qualified, experienced and accredited Kinesiologist, Massage and Bowen Therapist.
 With a passion for working with people (and their families) with cancer Mrs Trangmar’s credentials and experience in Allied Health practices ensures a high standard of service quality for clients of the Centre.

 Prof. Coventry is an Associate Professor of Surgery at the University of Adelaide and Senior Consultant Surgeon (General, Breast-Endocrine, Surgical Oncology & Trauma Surgery) at the Royal Adelaide Hospital since 1993; Immediate Past Chairman, Surgical Oncology Section, Royal Australasian College of Surgeons; Research Director & Board Member, Australian Melanoma Research Foundation; Past Chairman, Melanoma and Skin Cancer Group, Clinical Oncological Society of Australia; Foundation Chairman, Multidisciplinary Melanoma Management Group, Royal Adelaide Hospital, along with a wide range of senior cancer related portfolios.
 He is a Fellow of the Royal Australasian College of Surgeons, the American College of Surgeons and the Royal Society of Medicine.
 He is an active researcher in national and international clinical trials and laboratory medicine, publishing widely on many topics, and speaking at conferences overseas and in Australia.
-He believes strongly that cancer patients can influence their outcome through a number of important measures in addition to conventional treatments, and that this is an area which demands more emphasis and research.

 Mr Gibbs has an extensive background in marketing, fundraising and business mentoring.
 He has undertaken senior management roles in the finance industry and the not-for-profit sector.
 He is Principal Consultant for MadLab, a marketing agency specialising in marketing strategies and implementation for professional service providers.
 His experience and skills will help guide the growth of our Centre as a place of help, hope and understanding for people affected by cancer.